scalapb/scalapb-buf-examples/README.md

 2. Install the protoc plugin on your $PATH using protoc-gen-<PLUGIN_NAME>
 3. In your buf.gen.yaml file, include your plugin in the list of plugins using the plugin: <PLUGIN_NAME> syntax.

-You can find more detailed instructions here.
 Keep in mind that this approach requires more manual setup and maintenance compared to using a remote plugin.
-You may wish to include the version as a suffix to the <PLUGIN_NAME> to ensure consistent behavior across computers.
+Additionally you may wish to include the version as a suffix to the <PLUGIN_NAME> to ensure consistent behavior across computers, or allow different projects to work with different versions of the same plugin.